13-1 The system of national pension

 13-5 Social security agreement with other countries

-There are bilateral social security agreements between Japan and Germany, the United Kingdom, Korea, the United States, Belgium, France, Canada, Australia, the Netherlands, the Czech Republic, Spain, Ireland, Brazil, Switzerland, Hungary, India, Luxembourg, the Philippines, Slovakia, China, Finland, Sweden and Italy.
+Japan has bilateral social security agreements with each of the following countries: Germany, the United Kingdom, South Korea, the United States, Belgium, France, Canada, Australia, the Netherlands, the Czech Republic, Spain, Ireland, Brazil, Switzerland, Hungary, India, Luxembourg, the Philippines, Slovakia, China, Finland, Sweden, Italy, and Austria.

 [Pension problem Inquiry]